rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

 - The tech industry is one of those workstreams where you have to keep updating yourself even when it comes to core tenets.
 The idiom "you snooze, you lose" is very apt here.
 - Chances of your tech skills being redundant are higher in some cases :
   - You are a generalist problem solver with skillsets matching a lot of others.
+Eg : Lots of folks out there advertise themselves as a Java engineer or a full stack engineer but hard to distinguish yourselves from others with just this skillset.
   - You rely on your people skills more than you rely on your tech skills.
 Its harder to quantify your achievements in an industry where the word "manager" is frowned upon.
   - Lesser opportunities for utilizing a niche skillset and you arent adapting to the new trends.
   - Its easy to replace you with a cheaper alternative in some other location (usually a developing country).